-Sales of Humalog, our injectable human insulin analog for the treatment of diabetes, decreased 1 percent in the U.S., driven by lower net effective selling prices and wholesaler buying patterns, largely offset by increased demand.
-Sales outside the U.S. increased 8 percent, driven primarily by increased volume, partially offset by the unfavorable impact of foreign exchange rates.
+Sales of Humalog, our injectable human insulin analog for the treatment of diabetes, increased 16 percent in the U.S. during the third quarter of 2014, driven by increased demand.
+For the first nine months of 2014, U.S. sales increased 11 percent driven by increased demand, partially offset by lower net effective selling prices and wholesaler buying patterns.
+Sales outside the U.S. increased 13 percent during the third quarter of 2014, driven primarily by increased volume.
+For the first nine months of 2014, sales outside the U.S. increased 8 percent, driven by increased volume.